top of page

 Systems designed for the storage and organization of customer documents, such as identity records, onboarding forms, and risk assessments.

-7. Integration with Other Systems:
+7. Integration with Other Systems and Data Sources:

 2. Risk Evaluation: